huangyz0918/kws-continual-learning/README.md

     ...
 ```

+Or you can just run the script without `--log`.

-And you are all set to run the training script by
+After the logging configuration, you are all set to run the training script by

 ```bash
 python train.py